digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 ## FSx for Windows Servers

 - Fully Managed native windows fileservers
 - Designed for integration windows environments
 - Integrate with Directory Service or Self managed AD
 - Single or Multi-AZ mode within a VPC
 - On-demand and Scheduled Backups
 - Accessible using VPC, Peering, VPN, Direct Connect
 - Supports managed of self managed AD (on premises)
-    - Native windows filesystem, supports de-duplication, Distrubuted File system DFS, KMS at rest encryption and enforced encryption in transit
-    - allows for volume shadow copies (file level versioning)
+- Native windows filesystem, supports de-duplication, Distrubuted File system DFS, KMS at rest encryption and enforced encryption in transit and allows for volume shadow copies (file level versioning)
 - highly performant range from 8MB/s 2GB/s, 100k IOPS <1ms latency
 - VSS - User-Driven Restores
 - Native file systems accessible over SMB
 - Windows permission model
 - Supports DFS .. scale out file share structure
 - Managed - no file server admin
 - Integrates with DS and your own directory

 - FSx for Windows Servers provides a native windows file system as a service which can be used within AWS, or from on-premises environments via VPN or Direct Connect

 - FSx is an advanced shared file system accessible over SMB, and integrates with Active Directory (either managed, or self-hosted).

 - It provides advanced features such as VSS, Data de-duplication, backups, encryption at rest and forced encryption in transit.

 ## FSx for Lustre

 - Managed Lustre - Designed for HPC - LINUX Clients (POSIX)
-    - Manachine Learning, Big Data, Fincail Modelling
+- Machine Learning, Big Data, Fincail Modelling
 - 100 GB/s throughput & sub millisecond latency
 - Deployment types - Persistent or Scratch

 - Scratch Highly optmised for Short term no replication & fast

 - Persistent - Longer term, HA (in one AZ),self-healing
 - Acessible over VPN or Direct Connect

-    S3 Bucket(Respositry) > Fsx Lustre(file system)
+- S3 Bucket(Respositry) > Fsx Lustre(file system)
 - Data is Lazy loaded from S3 (S3 linked reposisty) into the file system as needed

 - Sync changes data can be exported using s3 hsm_archive command
 - Metadata stored on Metadadta Tragets (MDTs)
 - Objects are stored on called object targets (OSTs) (1.17TiB)

 - Baseline performance based on size
 - Size min 1.2iB then increments to 2.4TiB
-    - for stratch - BAse 200 MB/s per TiB of storage
+- for stratch - Base 200 MB/s per TiB of storage
 - Persistent uo to 1,300 MB/s per TiB (Credit System)

 - Stratch is designed for pure performance
     - Short term or temp workloads
     - NO HA or REPLICATION

 - Persistent has replication within ONE AZ only
     - Auto-heals when hardward failure occurs
     - you can backup to s3 with both (manual or automatic 0-35 days retention)